matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_1.4.x.rst

   Previously an integer start-index and stride-length could be specified using either a two-element-list or a two-element-tuple.
 Now this can only be done using a two-element-tuple.
-If a two-element-list is used then it will be treated as numpy fancy indexing and only the two markers corresponding to the given indexes will be shown.
+If a two-element-list is used then it will be treated as NumPy fancy indexing and only the two markers corresponding to the given indexes will be shown.

 * Removed *prop* keyword argument from